mangabe16/lexos/doc_src/docs/user_guide/cluster/hierarchical-agglomerative-clustering.md

 Lexos does not offer any numerical criteria for evaluating the quality of hierarchical clusters.
 However, you can count the number of leaves at your cutoff point and use that as the *k* value in a k-means clustering analysis to provide comparative evidence.

 In addition, Lexos does not offer a method of drawing the dendrogram showing the cut.
 SciPy provides the `fcluster` method for cutting dendrograms, and we will hopefully implement it in the future.
-See also Information here about how to add truncate mode: https://stackoverflow.com/questions/70801281/how-can-i-plot-a-truncated-dendrogram-plot-using-plotly.
+This <a href="https://stackoverflow.com/questions/70801281/how-can-i-plot-a-truncated-dendrogram-plot-using-plotly" target="_blank">Stack Overflow discussion</a> provides information on how to add truncate mode.

 ### Cluster Robustness

 By cutting trying different distance metrics and linkage methods, as well as by cutting the dendrogram at different heights, you can evaluate the **robustness** of individual clusters.
 A "robust" cluster is one that persists, regardless of the setup criteria.
 If the cluster is sensitive to changes in the setup criteria, it is more likely to be a statistical artefact of those criteria, rather than a meaningful pattern.
 This, however, is a guideline, and its usefulness will depend on your data.

 !!! note "Measuring Robustness with Bootstrap Consensus Trees"
     One way to automate the process of assessing cluster robustness is to implement Bootstrap Consensus Trees, which perform clustering with multiple settings and record the most-consistent clusters.
-See the section on **Bootstrap Consensus Trees** below.
+See the section on [Bootstrap Consensus Trees](#bootstrap-consensus-trees) below.

 ## Clustermaps